HaxeFlixel/flixel-docs/documentation/04_tutorials/10-part-ix-ui-and-combat.html.md

 		_txtMoney.x = _sprMoney.x - _txtMoney.width - 4;
 	}
 }</code></pre></p>
-		<p>This class extends FlxTypedGroup&lt;FlxSprite&gt; so that it can hold all of our FlxSprite objects.
+		<p>This class extends <code>FlxTypedGroup&lt;FlxSprite&gt;</code> so that it can hold all of our FlxSprite objects.
 It is composed of 5 different items: a background (black, with a 1-pixel thick white line along the bottom), 2 FlxText objects: 1 for Health, and 1 for Money, and 2 FlxSprites, for the icons to go next to the FlxTexts.
 At the end of our constructor, we have a forEach call - we use this to iterate through each of the items in this group, and it just sets their scrollFactor.x and scrollFactor.y to 0, meaning, even if the camera scrolls, all of these items will stay at the same position relative to the screen.</p>
 		<p>Finally, we have a function that we can call from anywhere to tell the HUD what it should display.</p>
 	</li>
 	<li>